-Step 2: Income Complete this step if you (1) have income from a job or more than one pension/annuity, or (2) are married filing jointly and your spouse receives income from a job or a pension/annuity.
-See page 2 for examples on how to complete Step 2.
-From a Job Do only one of the following. and/or Multiple Pensions/ Annuities (a) Use the estimator at www.irs.gov/W4App for the most accurate withholding for this step (and Steps 3-4).
-If you or your spouse have self-employment income, use this option; or (b) Complete the items below.
+Step 2: Income From a Job Complete this step if you (1) have income from a job or more than one pension/annuity, or (2) are married filing jointly and your spouse receives income from a job or a pension/annuity.
+See page 2 for examples on how to complete Step 2. and/or Do only one of the following.
+Multiple Pensions/) Use the estimator at www.irs.gov/W4App for the most accurate withholding for this step (and Steps 3-4).
+If you or your spouse have self-employment income, use this option; or Annuities (b) Complete the items below.
 (Including a Spouse's Job/ (i) If you (and/or your spouse) have one or more jobs, then enter the total taxable annual pay from all jobs, plus any income entered on Form W-4, Step 4(a), for the jobs less the deductions entered on Form W-4, Step 4(b), for the jobs.
 Otherwise, enter "-0-" Pension/ Annuity) (ii) If you (and/or your spouse) have any other pensions/annuities that pay less annually than this pension/annuity, then enter the total annual taxable payments from all lower-paying pensions/annuities.
-Otherwise, enter "-0-" (iii) Add the amounts from items (i) and (ii) and enter the total here

-TIP: To be accurate, submit a new Form W-4P for all other pensions/annuities if you haven't updated your withholding since 2021 or this is a new pension/annuity that pays less than the other(s).
+Otherwise, enter "-0-" (iii) Add the amounts from items (i) and (ii) and enter the total here withholding since 2021 or this is a new pension/annuity that pays less than the other(s).
 Submit a new Form W-4 for your job(s) if you have not updated your withholding since 2019.